 Morvalden Ells, a journalist from Elmira, was among the first tourists.
 He was so enraptured by the glen that he took on the principal role of promoting the gorge as a marvel of nature to rival Niagara Falls.
 His imaginative and often romantic descriptions of the Glen created the beginning of a tourist trade that endures today.

 The Glen remained under private development and supervision until the turn of the 20th century when it was purchased by the state for $46,000.
 The original purchase included 103 acres and was administered by the American Scenic and Historic Preservation Society (ASHPS).
 It was at this point that the gorge began its transformation into what we see today.
 The transformation included removing the vestiges of its industrial past, but more importantly removing the hazardous network of paths, wooden stairs and bridges.
-Concrete, iron and steel became the basis of the infrastructure and great effort was expended broadening the paths and tying the new bridges and iron guard rails into the gorges walls.
+Concrete, iron, and steel became the basis of the infrastructure, and great effort was expended broadening the paths and tying the new bridges and iron guard rails into the gorge’s walls.
 Workers were often lowered into the Glen on slings to carry out the work along the steep walls while blasting and tunneling took place elsewhere.
 The trail begins inside one of these hand-cut tunnels.

 In 1935, catastrophic floods washed away virtually all of the work done by the ASHPS.
 A Civilian Conservation Corps (CCC), based in the park since 1934, was suddenly transformed from a labor force into a rescue team as the town was inundated.
 Later the corps became a major force in the park’s restoration and reconstruction.

 Although first seen as a tragedy, park designers soon believed the devastating flood to be a blessing.
-Though the ASHPS had strived to build harmoniously with the landscape, bare iron and flat concrete was conspicuously industrial when compared with the naturally carved walls of the gorge.
-Instead, the new design incorporated natural stone in the paths, staircases and stone walls.
+Though the ASHPS had strived to build harmoniously with the landscape, bare iron and flat concrete were conspicuously industrial when compared with the naturally carved walls of the gorge.
+Instead, the new design incorporated natural stone in the paths, staircases, and stone walls.
 The goal was to blend the construction into the landscape and as you weave your way up through the Glen, one can’t help but admire how well they achieved that goal.

 – The “More Park History” section was excerpted from Five Star Trails in the Finger Lakes and Central New York, provided by the author, Tim Starmer.